scribe-org/Scribe-iOS/README.md

 ### Scribe language keyboards for iOS

 **Scribe-iOS** is a pack of iOS and iPadOS keyboards for language learners.
 Features include translation **`(beta)`**, verb conjugation and word annotation that give users the tools needed to communicate with confidence.
-German and Spanish are currently the only supported languages, but the Scribe team has interest in creating keyboards for all languages of interest.

 Scribe is fully open-source and does not collect usage data or ask for system access.
 Feature data is sourced from [Wikidata](https://www.wikidata.org/) and stored in-app, meaning Scribe is a highly responsive experience that does not require an internet connection.